adrianomcr/vectorfield_stack/robotsim/README.md

 - `/drone/pub_closest_body`  (message type: `geometry_msgs/Point`): Topic in which the closest obstacle point (in the <strong>body</strong> frame) is published.

 - `/drone/robot`  (message type: `visualization_msgs/MarkerArray`): Topic in which the markers that represent the robot are published.
-In can be seen in rviz.
+It can be seen in rviz.

-- `/drone/closest_marker`  (message type: `visualization_msgs/Marker`): Topic in which the a marker that represents the closest colidable point is published.
-In can be seen in rviz.
+- `/drone/closest_marker`  (message type: `visualization_msgs/Marker`): Topic in which a marker that represents the closest collidable point is published.
+It can be seen in rviz.

 - `/drone/obstacles`  (message type: `visualization_msgs/MarkerArray`): Topic in which the markers that represent the obstacles are published.
-In can be seen in rviz.
+It can be seen in rviz.

 - `/drone/history`  (message type: `visualization_msgs/MarkerArray`): Topic in which the past history of the robot's position is published.
-In can be seen in rviz.
+It can be seen in rviz.

 - `/drone/acrorate`  (message type: `geometry_msgs/Quaternion`): Topic that the node subscribes to in order to get the acrorate commands for the robot.
 The real element component of the quaternion is the total thrust, while the imaginary ones are the body rates.